Uberspace/lab/source/guide_foundryvtt.rst

 Finishing installation
 ======================

-Your foundry server can now be visited at https://isabell.uber.space
+Your Foundry server can now be visited at https://isabell.uber.space

 Best practices